centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/monitoring-with-snmp-traps.md

 #### Active checks after trap reception

-**Reschedule associated services** option to actively check the service after the trap reception.
+**Reschedule associated services** option to actively check the service after trap reception.

 The active service linked in the service configuration is executed.

 #### Execute special command

-Its possible with Centreontrapd to execute a special command after the reception of a SNMP trap.
+With Centreontrapd, it is possible to execute a special command after the reception of a SNMP trap.
 Just use the option **Execute special command** followed by the description of this command.

 #### Use all the arguments (via OID)

-It's also possible to have directly an argument value without knowing arguments order ($1, $2, $3, etc.). to do this, use the complete OID number of needed arguments.
+It is also possible to have an argument value directly without knowing the order of the arguments ($1, $2, $3, etc.).
+To do this, use the complete OID number of needed arguments.

 For example: